Strong gravitational lensing by rotating Simpson--Visser black holes: Introduction

+The goal is to compare the observational predictions of rotating Simpson-Visser black holes with those of the Kerr black hole in an identical observational situation, i.e., same source and observer position and same astrophysical black holes.
+We only consider an isolated black hole with no surrounding accretion disk or plasma.
+It is possible that the corrections in the deflection angle, by rotating Simpson-Visser black holes, in the Kerr black holes can be explained by other environmental effects also, such as disk, plasma, dark matter \cite{Aldi:2016ntn,Bozza:2010xqn}.
+A study of deflection of light by Schwarzschild and Kerr black hole in the presence of medium has been presented both in weak and strong field regimes \cite{Perlick:2000,Tsupko:2013cqa,Bisnovatyi}.
+Interestingly, the plasma environment around the black hole considerably changes the position and magnification of the relativistic images \cite{ZamanBabar:2021aqv}.
+The presence of the uniform plasma around the black hole increases the angular position of the images, and their magnification \cite{Tsupko:2013cqa,Liu:2016eju}.

 This paper investigates the strong gravitational lensing by rotating Simpson-Visser black holes \cite{Mazza:2021rgq} and assess the phenomenological differences with the Kerr black holes; in particular, we discuss the effect of deformation parameter $l$ on gravitational lensing observables and time delay between the relativistic images.
 Further, considering the supermassive black holes, NGC 4649, NGC 1332, Sgr A* and M87* as the lens, we obtain the positions, separation, magnification, and time delay in the formation of relativistic images.
+We have also discuss quasi-equatorial gravitational lensing by rotating Simpson-Visser black holes in the strong field limit.
+Besides the spin, we also expect to study the influence of the deviation parameter $l$ on black hole lensing.

-The paper is organized as follows: In the Sec. \ref{Sec2}, we briefly review the recently obtained rotating Simpson-Visser black holes \cite{Mazza:2021rgq} and also discuss its horizon structure to put restrictions on parameters.
-The gravitational deflection of light in the strong-field limit for rotating Simpson-Visser black holes \cite{Mazza:2021rgq} is the subject in Sect. \ref{Sec3}.
-In Sec. \ref{Sec4}, we discuss the strong-lensing observables by rotating Simpson-Visser black holes, including the image positions $\theta_{\infty}$, separation $s$, magnifications and time delays of the images.
-Interestingly by taking the supermassive black holes NGC 4649, NGC 1332, Sgr A* and M87*, as the lens, we numerically estimate the observables in Sec. \ref{Sec5}, and finally, we summarize our results and evoke some perspectives to end the paper in Sect. \ref{Sec6}.
+The paper is organized as follows: In the Sec. \ref{Sec2}, we briefly review the recently obtained rotating Simpson-Visser black holes \cite{Mazza:2021rgq} and also discuss its horizon structure to put restrictions on parameters and in turn discuss the gravitational deflection of light in the strong field limit for rotating Simpson-Visser black holes \cite{Mazza:2021rgq} which is the subject in Sect. \ref{Sec3}.
+In Sec. \ref{Sec3}, we also discuss the strong lensing observables by rotating Simpson-Visser black holes, including the image positions $\theta_{\infty}$, separation $s$, magnifications and time delays of the images.
+By taking the supermassive black holes NGC 4649, NGC 1332, Sgr A* and M87*, as the lens, we numerically estimate the observables in Sec. \ref{Sec5}.
+In Sec. \ref{Sec7} we discuss the non-equatorial gravitational lensing and compute the deflection angle in the strong field limit and finally, we summarize our results and evoke some perspectives to end the paper in Sect. \ref{Sec6}.

-Throughout this paper, unless otherwise stated, we adopt natural units ($G\; =\; c\;=\; 1$)
+Throughout this paper, unless otherwise stated, we adopt natural units ($8 \pi G\; =\; c\;=\; 1$)